bonzibudd/Fluent-Refresh/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: A feature or enhancement you think should be added.
 title: ''
-labels: ''
+labels: 'feature/enhancement'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+### Describe the proposed feature
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to be added.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+### Describe how the enhancement relates to your usage
+An explanation of how this feature may be useful.

+### Screenshots
+If possible, please provide one or more screenshots to depict your feature request.